|Home - homepage of Dr. Dietmar GLINDEMANN|

 For hermetic handling of chemicals and environmental samples, syringe pump operation and cold storage.

-For sale are improved allglass-syringes with an additional PTFE sealing ring in an additional groove.
+For sale are gastight allglass-syringes, improved with an additional PTFE sealing ring in an additional groove; and replacement sealing rings.

 Dr. Dietmar GLINDEMANN

 Internet : www.glindemann.net